team113sanger/Postzygotic_NFATC1_mosaic_cherry_angioma/documentation/Somatic_Variant_calling.md

 git submodule update --init --recursive
 ```

-:warning: <span style="color:red">**IMPORTANT NOTE**</span> :warning:
+:warning: **IMPORTANT NOTES** :warning:
 - The scripts below are written to be run in our internal servers, which have Ubuntu 22.04.5 and submit jobs using `lsf bsub`.
-They are written to show an example of the commands used, this is because the calling was performed with an internal pipeline that uses CaVEMan and Pindel which utilise the same singularity images can be made.
+They are written to show an example of the commands used, this is because the calling was performed with an internal pipeline that uses CaVEMan and Pindel which utilise the same singularity images can be made from the repositories mentioned above.
 Paths and environment variables would need to be adjusted to run in a different environment.
 - `cgpCaVEManwrapper` and `cgpPindel` were downloaded and used as singularity images within our internal pipelines using `bpipe`[https://docs.bpipe.org/](https://docs.bpipe.org/).
+- bpipe running parameters used for CaVEMan and Pindel can be found in the [bpipe_CaVEMan_Pindel_running_params.md](./bpipe_CaVEMan_Pindel_running_params.md) file.
-Path, or scripts module call modifications may need to be made to run in a different environment.
+- Path, or scripts module call modifications may need to be made to run in a different environment.

 ## Somatic variant calling

 The variant calling was performed using `CaVEMan` and `cgpPindel` somatic callers.
 To see the samples pairs used as tumour-normal for the calling see [metadata/8117-biosample_manifest-completed.tsv](../metadata/8117-biosample_manifest-completed.tsv).
 Metadata for the samples can be located in the[metadata/8117_2744_metadata.tsv](../metadata/8117_2744_metadata.tsv) table.
 Functional annotation was done with ENSEMBL v103 Variant Effect Predictor (VEP).
 All jobs of these steps were performed inside an internal pipeline however the running for all the callers and variant effect prediction were the same as the ones used below.

 ####  **STEP 1- CAVEMAN v1.15.1 SNV calling  **